Yazmak User Manual

 Program Startup

-Yazmak can be loaded in a blank state, can load any number of files dropped onto the program icon or window, or it can be used to open files from the Open With menu.
-The program will first look for the file Default.ycf in the same directory it is running in and load using the view settings contained therein.
+Yazmak can be loaded in a blank state, load any number of files dropped onto the program icon or window, or be used to open files from the Open With menu item when right-clicked in Explorer.
+The program will first look for the file Default.ycf in the same directory it is running in and load using the settings contained therein.
 If the file is not found, a message will be displayed and the file will be created when an option is modified and/or the program is closed.

 If a file is read-only, its name in the tab will be enclosed in angle brackets (<>) and its contents cannot be modified.
 Tools are disabled in read-only tabs.